VLC passes 3 billion downloads, will get AirPlay support and improved VR features soon

 VLC today rolled out a minor update – v3.0.6 – that adds support for HDR videos in AV1, an emerging video format.
 But in the coming months, VLC has bigger things planned.
 First up is a major update to VLC’s Android app in about a month, which will introduce support for AirPlay.
 This will enable Android users to beam video files from their Android phones to the Apple TV.

 Kempf then plans to update the VR app, which will enable native support for VR videos.
-He said his team reverse-engineered popular VR headsets so that developers no longer need to rely on the SDKs offered by the vendors.
+He said his team reverse-engineered popular VR headsets so that developers no longer need to rely on the SDKs offered by vendors.
 The app will also receive support for 3D interactions and stereo sound, and add a virtual theater feature.

-After that, a major update would be pushed to VLC across all popular platforms.
-The update, which would be dubbed version 4.0, will offer playback improvements in scaling and video quality of HDR video files.
+After that, a major update will be pushed to VLC across all popular platforms.
+The update, dubbed version 4.0, will offer playback improvements in scaling and video quality of HDR video files.

 But that’s not all.
 Kempf says he plans to bring VLC to more platforms.
 He said he is thinking about bringing the media player to Sony’s PlayStation 4, Nintendo Switch, and Roku devices.